NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 ![System Pane](./gui_system.png)

-* **Benchmark** (boolean, default off)
+* **Benchmark** (radio buttons: off (default), frames/second, samples/second)

+    The benchmark radio buttons allow two select two different benchmark modes inside the application.

+    The **frames/second** option measures the complete pipeline with animation, raytracing, rasterization (image and GUI) and final display of the image texture and swapbuffers.
+(If this results in framerates limited to the monitor refresh rate, like 60 Hz, then force the the `Vsync` option inside the NVIDIA Display Control Panel to `off`!)
-    The benchmark checkbox changes the code path inside the render() function to measure and print how many milliseconds it took to ray trace the current number of asynchronous optixLaunch invocations.
-The result is printed to the console in *samples per second* and *launches per milliseconds*.

-    This result does **not** include the time it takes to migrate the rendered image to the OpenGL texture or the display to the screen, so this is pure ray tracing performance only, **not** frames per second.
-That result is affected by the next GUI field *Launches*.
+    The **samples/second** option changes the code path inside the render() function to measure the pure raytracing performance in number of samples, which matches the asynchronous optixLaunch invocations.
+This does does **not** include the time it takes to migrate the rendered image to the OpenGL texture or the display to the screen.
+The number of samples/second is greatly affected by the next GUI field *Launches*.

+    For both benchmark modes, the result is displayed as line plot inside the GUI with an average and maximum value as overlay.

 * **Launches** (integer, range [1, 1000], default 1)